NishantBansal2003/go-continuous-fuzz/docs/USAGE.md

 5. **Crash Reporting:**
    Whenever a crash is detected, an issue will be opened in `fuzz.crash-repo` containing the error logs and the failing input data.
 This feature includes crash deduplication to avoid creating duplicate issues.

+6. **Fuzzing Execution Modes:**
+   Fuzzing can be run locally, where each fuzz target runs in a separate Docker container.
+Alternatively, you can use the `--fuzz.in-cluster` flag to run inside a Kubernetes cluster, where each fuzz target is executed as a separate Kubernetes Job, spawning individual Pods.

 ## Running go-continuous-fuzz